 When are the Tory leadership TV debates and how to watch?

-The first Tory leadership debate is set to take place on Friday 15 July on Channel 4.
+The first Tory leadership debate is set to take place tonight on Channel 4.

 Further debates will be hosted over the coming days, with both ITV and Sky News broadcasting those events.